Solving the Canonical Representation and Star System Problems for Proper Circular-Arc Graphs in Log-Space: Solving the Star System Problem

 \begin{proof} If $U$~is not independent in~$K$, it contains at least two adjacent vertices~$u_1$ and~$u_2$.
 Let $K'$ denote the connected component of~$K$ containing $u_1$ and~$u_2$.
 By connectedness of~$\calL$, the set~$U$ contains both neighborhoods~$N_K(u_1)$ and~$N_K(u_2)$.
 We can apply this observation to each edge along any path in~$K'$.
 It readily follows that $V(K')\subseteq U$.
 In fact, $V(K')=U$ because otherwise $\calL$ would be disconnected.

 Assume now that $U$~is independent in~$K$.
-Since the hypergraph~$\calK$ has no isolated vertex, the graph~$K$ also has none.
 Consider a vertex $u\in U$ and a vertex~$w$ adjacent to~$u$ in~$K$.
-Let $\calL'$ be the connected component of~$\calK$ containing~$w$.
-As shown above, the set of vertices $W=V(\calL')$ is independent in~$K$.
+Let $\calL'$ be the connected component of~$\calN(K)$ containing~$w$.
+As shown above, the set of vertices $W=V(\calL')$ is independent in~$K$ (otherwise $W$ would contain $u$).
 By connectedness of~$\calL$ and~$\calL'$, once we have an edge~$uw$ between~$U$ and~$W$, we have $N_K(w)\subseteq U$ and $N_K(u)\subseteq W$.
 Let $K'$ denote now the connected component of~$K$ containing $u$ and~$w$.
 This observation is applicable to each edge along any path in~$K'$.
 It follows that $K'$~is bipartite with one vertex class included in~$U$ and the other in~$W$.
 In fact, the vertex classes of~$K'$ coincide with~$U$ and~$W$ by connectedness of~$\calL$ and~$\calL'$. \end{proof}

-\hide{ Any disconnected co-bipartite graph is the disjoint union of two cliques (and is co-convex).
-We do not need to consider this case separately because the treatment below covers it.}

-Given an input hypergraph~$\calH$, assume that $\calH=\calN[G]$ for a co-convex graph~$G$.
-To facilitate the exposition, suppose first that the complementary graph~$\barG$ is connected, with vertex classes~$U$ and~$W$.
-In this case,